noobdna/nsd/README.md

 Attacks are not the only problem.
 Human mistakes, misuse, and abnormal behavior often cause incidents.

-NSD is designed to detect “smoke before fire.”
+NSD detects “smoke before fire.”

 ⸻